 This enriching experience immerses participants in the art of onigiri-making and sake tasting.
 Guests will craft their own unique rice balls and sample three distinct sake varieties, all while learning about Japanese culinary traditions.
 With its cozy setting and knowledgeable guidance, this activity offers a delightful glimpse into Kamakura’s cultural heritage, making it a must-try for foodies and curious travelers.

-More Guided Tours in Kamakura
+More Walking Tours in Kamakura

 More Tours in Kamakura